shlomif/shlomi-fish-homepage/lib/notes/first-kiss.md

 She did say, however, that she was moved by reading the story.

-While you can call it a "rapekiss", I suspect that many first kisses are like that despite the mutual kiss popularised by films such as https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29 (♥!).
+While you can call it a "rapekiss", I suspect that many first kisses are like that despite the mutual kiss popularised by films such as [The Princess Bride](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29).

 While it felt good, it was not good enough for me to prioritise kissing girls over my other creative work (which [are often sexualised](https://www.shlomifish.org/meta/FAQ/featuring_sexy_women_and_girls.xhtml) ).

-I tried searching for my "shlomi fish" and that girl's given name on google in February 2021 and didn't find anything relevant.
+I tried searching for "shlomi fish" and that girl's given name on google in February 2021 and didn't find anything relevant.

 I think this story uncovered some misfeatures of the financial system.